 This also means that your salary has the potential to grow a lot as you gain more experience.

 These are the years for priming your career path.
-You’ll be looking for stepping stones to the jobs you really want as an interior decorator, but are a bit out of your reach right now.
-From day one, you should be amping up your name in the business – which means networking and promoting yourself online!
+You’ll be looking for stepping stones to the jobs you really want as an interior decorator.
+From day one, you should be spreading the word about your decorating business – which means networking and promoting yourself online!
 If people don’t know who you are, it will be way more difficult to get hired (and gain the experience you need!).

-With enough experience under your belt and a few specialized gigs, you should be able to start picking and choosing the interior decorating jobs you want.
-This means you need to decide which branch of the design industry you want to stick with, and which ones you don’t enjoy as much.
+By now, you’ve probably dipped your toes into a variety of different specialized gigs.
+You should be able to start picking and choosing the interior decorating jobs you want.
+This means you need to decide which branch of the design industry you want to stick with and which ones you don’t enjoy as much.

 Realistically, you should be at the high end of an interior decorator’s salary prior to embarking on new design specializations.
 So, if you’re a residential interior decorator, you should be earning approximately $50-65,000 per year – possibly more if you land some higher-end clients or work extra hours!

 It’s time to branch out!
 The number one rule of any career is to never stop learning.
+Take as many seminars and design courses as you can.
 What other design paths tickle your fancy?
 Have you dreamed about working with celebrities?
 How about becoming a color consultant for companies and big name brands?
 The world is your oyster, and you should aim for top-level jobs.